 By looking at the hidden inflammatory triggers and hormone imbalances we can discover what is holding you back from the body you want and the results you deserve.

 All at-home lab tests take 3-4 weeks to get the results back after you’ve mailed them in.
-At that time you will receive a full PDF of your Personalized Wellness Plan, which includes:
+At that time you will receive a wellness plan, which includes:

 Sample Meal Plans